 To ensure business continuity, changing strategies and processes to hire remotely has proven to be a smart step for long-term growth.
-Remote hiring also opens a window of opportunity for companies to hire swiftly and bring talent from any corner of the world onboard.
+The remote hiring process also opens a window of opportunity for companies to hire swiftly and bring talent from any corner of the world onboard.

 - The Basics: Apart from the basic resources such as a good internet connection, a good assessment, and an efficient tool to interview online, the most important thing is the skills.